thehale/thehale.github.io/_posts/2022-07-02-introducing-binary-clock.md

 |       13       |    001101     |

-_If you don't know how to convert decimal numbers into binary check out Khan Academy's [3 minute video](https://youtu.be/H4BstqvgBow) explaining the process._
+> If you don't know how to convert decimal numbers into binary check out Khan Academy's [3 minute video](https://youtu.be/H4BstqvgBow) explaining the process.

-> <iframe width="560" height="315" src="https://www.youtube.com/embed/H4BstqvgBow" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+> <iframe width="100%" height="315" src="https://www.youtube.com/embed/H4BstqvgBow" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{: .prompt-tip }

 With those binary numbers in hand, the only step remaining to display the binary clock is to show each `1` as a bright dot, and each `0` as a dim dot (shown